TweetLite/tweetlite/packages/tweetlite-util/readme.md

 	question,
 	prompt,
 	spinnerMsg
-} from 'twitbot-util'; // some utility functions
+} from 'tweetlite-util'; // some utility functions

 ```